 Continue the work of these amazing changemakers: Stand up, speak out, organize.
 Take action today to create the change you want to see.
 Democracy is not a spectator sport!

-The People Speak is available to rent from Netflix or purchase from Kino Lorber.
+The People Speak is available on various streaming platforms or purchase from Kino Lorber.

 Film Chapters and Contents

 1. Matt Damon: The Declaration of Independence (1776)